Sen. Kennedy: Biden Not Trusted 'to Open a Can of Pringles'

 Kennedy made the comment Wednesday during an appearance on Hugh Hewitt's podcast.

-Kennedy was asked about a friend and colleague, Sen. Chris Coons, D-Pa., supporting the Colorado Supreme Court's ruling to remove former President Donald Trump from the state's ballot.
+Kennedy was asked about a friend and colleague, Sen. Chris Coons, D-Del., supporting the Colorado Supreme Court's ruling to remove former President Donald Trump from the state's ballot.

 Coons said the court's ruling was "a plain reading of the text of the 14th amendment," Politico reported.